JosiahParry/arrow-extendr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of arrowextendr is to …
+The goal of arrow-extendr is to provide a Rust crate that integrates arrow-rs types with extendr and the `{arrow}` R package.
+It is based on the arrow-rs pyarrow feature.

 ## Installation